 Fortunately, there are better examples and Dr. Early Financial Independence (Dr. “EFI”) is going to show you that.

 Dr. EFI knows better.
 She has completed her four years of medical school, four years of anesthesiology residency, and also did a one year fellowship.
-She wants to start off on the right foot.
+However, she wants to start off on the right foot.

 With a more moderate approach to the lifestyle bump after residency, Dr EFI is not going to chase after a house three times her income right now, but she is going to buy a great house.
-Just not right now.
+Eventually.

 Before she can get the house she is going to make some good financial decisions.
-She will still enjoy a bump in lifestyle after finishing training, but Dr. EFI is going to keep that lifestyle bump in check.
+She will still enjoy a bump in lifestyle after finishing training, but Dr. EFI is going to limit lifestyle creep through The 10% Rule.

 Let’s see how she does compared to Dr. Jones.